ultimate271/notes/dastoyevsky/brothers02.01.md

 remarkable.
 And that really is so.
 But I did hear that the elder receives ladies,” he remarked suddenly to the monk.

+#### At Fyodor's inquiry, the Monk begins to explain the role of females in the monestary, creating a quarrel between Fyodor and Miüsov
 “Women of the people are here too now, lying in the portico there waiting.
 But for ladies of higher rank two rooms have been built adjoining the portico, but outside the precincts—you can see the windows—and the elder